sodazone/ocelloids-services/guides/TESTING.md

 TBD
 ```

+> [!NOTE]
-If you're running with light clients, you will need to wait until warp sync is finished before you start receiving new or finalized blocks.
+> If you're using light clients, you will only start receiving new or finalized blocks when warp sync is finished.

 ### Add Subscriptions

 Use the subscription API to subscribe to cross-chain messages.

-Example subscribe to cross-chain messages from parachain 1000 to either relaychain or parachain 2000, sent from `//Alice` or `//Bob` account.
-In this case we set the notification type to `log` to see the notification in the console only:
+Below is an example request to subscribe to cross-chain messages between parachain 1000 and either relay chain or parachain 2000, sent from `//Alice` or `//Bob` account.
+The notification type is set to `log` to view notifications in the console:

 ```shell
 curl --location 'http://127.0.0.1:3000/subs' \